College Athletics and Mental Health: Helping Student-Athletes Strike a Balance

 Student-athletes have a unique set of needs regarding mental health support.
 Many universities recognize this and have established resources specifically designed to assist athletes.

-In addition to counseling services, some universities have implemented programs that focus on promoting mental well-being among student-athletes.
+Along with counseling services, some universities have implemented programs that focus on promoting mental well-being among student-athletes.
 These programs often include workshops, seminars, and training sessions that teach athletes strategies for managing stress and building resilience.
+These outreach events can be organized and supported through an effective counseling EHR system.

 Through counseling services, programs, and partnerships, universities are equipping student-athletes with the necessary tools to manage stress, build resilience, and maintain overall well-being.
-By prioritizing mental health, universities are not only helping student-athletes succeed in their athletic pursuits but also preparing them for a healthy and fulfilling future.
+Thus, universities are helping student-athletes succeed in their athletic pursuits and preparing them for a healthy and fulfilling future.

 Developing a supportive community for student-athletes can greatly contribute to their mental well-being.
-This can be achieved by establishing peer support programs where older athletes mentor and support younger teammates.
+This can be achieved by establishing programs where older athletes mentor and support younger teammates.
 Peer support programs provide a valuable outlet for student-athletes, allowing them to seek guidance from someone who understands their unique experiences.
-According to nDUR for Athletes, “Over 80% of student-athletes turn to their peers or family members FIRST for mental health support, not adult therapists or counselors.”
-Therefore, the impact that peers and family can make on student-athletes mental health should not be overlooked.
+According to nDUR for Athletes, “85% of athletes turn to their friends first for support.”
+Therefore, the impact peers and teammates can have on a student’s mental health should not be overlooked.

 Furthermore, universities can promote inclusivity and acceptance within their athletic programs.
 By celebrating diversity and embracing individuals from all backgrounds, institutions can create an environment where student-athletes feel valued and supported.
 This sense of belonging is crucial for student-athlete mental health.